SJVA Sports Eligibility (I-VI)

 III.
 Attendance Requirements

 - SJVA has a goal for attendance of 98%.
 This correlates to a maximum of 4 days of absence without the completion of independent study.
-The Athletic Department will track attendance by flagging any student-athletes who are absent for two days (without completion of independent study) during each semester.
-At the time of the second absence the Athletic Department will schedule a parent meeting with the involved student-athlete and put the athlete on an attendance contract.
-The third absence (with no IS) will result in the Athlete being a Non-Qualifier.
+The Athletic Department will track attendance by flagging any student-athletes who have two unexcused absences during each semester.
+After the third unexcused absence the Athletic Department will meet with both the parent and student about the absences and review future impact of additional unexcused absences.
+The 4th unexcused absence will result in the Athlete being a Non-Qualifier.
 Future eligibility will be determined by the Athletic Department based on the student attendance records.

 - Daily Period Requirement: In order for a student-athlete to be eligible to compete in a sporting event they must have been present for a minimum of 4 periods on the day of the sporting event.
 If the Student-Athlete only has 5 periods than they must have been present for a minimum of 3 periods.